pebble-dev/rebble-help/_topic/weather-unavailable.md

 If it displays 'Expired', the credit card used while subscribing might be invalid.
 You can simply [subscribe again](/subscription) to fix this issue.

-If it’s 'Not Active', you might be signed in with a different account than when you first subscribed.
+If it displays 'Not Active', you might be signed in with a different account than when you first subscribed.
 Log out, and sign in at Rebble with the right account.
 Then, check your account and payment info again.

 If you start a new subscription, you should then [re-run the boot process](/boot).